How to Apply

 Application DeadlinesThe Foundation accepts grant requests throughout the year.
 We encourage you to submit before the deadlines listed below.

-- February 1 – Requests received by February 1 will be considered at the April meeting of our Board of Trustees.
+- February 1 – Requests received by the first business day on or after February 1 will be considered at the April meeting of our Board of Trustees.

-- August 15 – Requests received by August 15 will be considered at the November meeting of our Board of Trustees.
+- August 15 – Requests received by the first business day on or after August 15 will be considered at the November meeting of our Board of Trustees.

 - Review our eligibility requirements (above), grantmaking guidelines and program interests.
 We encourage you to submit an informal inquiry to email@example.com to determine if you should apply for a grant.